 Today, most software in the world today is built using this methodology.
 Because it works.
 Simply put, it makes sense.

 By building small parts and getting user feedback quickly and often, you can end up with a piece of software that’s going to meet your customers actual needs rather than what you thought your customer’s needs were going to be 2 years earlier when the engineer asked you what you needed… In most cases until you’ve seen it, how do you know?

 If you are going to go down the route of developing a software project, we don’t want you to repeat the mistakes of those in the past.
 We don’t want you to fall into the trap of writing a requirements document and doing an old school waterfall project thinking that it has to take 2 years.
 There are platforms out there that can help you build a custom configured app within a couple months that actually works.
 Crazy, huh?!

-Look…software development failure is, almost always, avoidable and you do not have to fail!
-If you know for a fact that a custom-configured software, like Field Squared, isn’t the right fit for your business, we hope that you will still use or at the very least refer to an iterative model when developing your own app.
-Oh…and GOOD LUCK!!
+The way we see it is software development failure is almost always avoidable and you do not have to fail!
+If you know for a fact that a custom-configured software, like Field Squared, isn’t the right fit for your business, we hope that you will still use–or at the very least refer–to an iterative model when developing your own app.